The Experts Have Got This All Wrong

 A U.S. LLC’s legality doesn’t disappear outside the United States, just as a Nevis LLC’s legality doesn’t disappear outside Nevis.

-Reading the mail I’ve received since Monday from all the professionals with all the letters after their names… all insisting on or suggesting various inaccuracies, I’ve been reminded why I chose to train myself on offshore structures and taxes.
+Reading the mail I’ve received from all the professionals with all the letters after their names… all suggesting or insisting on our various inaccuracies, I’ve been reminded why I chose to train myself on offshore structures and taxes.